REI: History

-Sally Jewell joined the board of REI in 1996 and, in 2000, was named chief operating officer.
+Sally Jewell joined the board of REI in 1996 and was named chief operating officer in 2000.
 She then became CEO in 2005.
 Jewell remained CEO of REI until she was named United States Secretary of the Interior in April of 2013.
 She was succeeded by Jerry Stritzke, former president and COO of Coach New York, who was named president and CEO of REI in August 2013.
 Stritzke resigned in February 2019.
 Eric Artz, previously COO of the company, was named CEO and president of REI in May 2019.
 In January 2025, Artz announced his retirement to be effective in March 2025.
 He will be succeeded as CEO by Mary Beth Laughton, who was previously the board director for REI.

-After the Stoneman Douglas High School shooting, REI joined the 2018 NRA boycott and suspended orders from Vista Outdoor, a maker of outdoor products and rifles.
+After the Parkland high school shooting, REI joined the 2018 NRA boycott and suspended orders from Vista Outdoor, a maker of outdoor products and rifles.

-On Black Friday of 2015, REI "did the unexpected" by closing all of their stores and temporarily halting the processing of online purchases, giving all of their employees a paid day off.
-Although Black Friday has, traditionally, been one of REI's top-10 days for annual sales, the company abstained from Black Friday and launched an #OptOutside marketing campaign, urging people to spend their time outside.
+On Black Friday of 2015, REI "did the unexpected" by closing all of its stores and temporarily halting the processing of online purchases, giving all of its employees a paid day off.
+Although Black Friday has traditionally been one of REI's top-10 days for annual sales, the company abstained from Black Friday and launched an #OptOutside marketing campaign, urging people to spend their time outside.
 REI is the first major US retailer to forgo operations on Black Friday.
 They continued the initiative through the 2022 holiday season.

-On January 31, 2023, REI laid off 8 percent of its corporate staff, eliminating 167 positions.
+On January 31, 2023, REI laid off eight percent of its corporate staff, eliminating 167 positions.
 The layoffs were attributed to the need to return REI to profitability amidst a challenging economic environment, with the company experiencing a decline in outdoor gear sales following a pandemic boom.

-In January 2025, REI announced that it would lay off 400+ employees, ending its unprofitable REI Experiences classes, day tours and adventure tourism packages.
+In January 2025, REI announced that it would lay off 400+ employees, ending its unprofitable REI Experiences classes, day tours, and adventure tourism packages.
 In October, the company announced it would close three stores in Boston, New York City, and Paramus, New Jersey.